DrewRoss5/libSafePointer/README.md

 - Description: Creates a shallow copy of this pointer, and sets the pointer on this object to `null`
 - Notes:
   - Unlike the `copy` method, the returned object will free its own memory once it goes out of scope.
-  - The above does not apply if the caller is, itself a copy.
+  - The above does not apply if the caller is, itself, a copy.
 ### Example:
 #### Code:
 ```